open-telemetry/opentelemetry-specification/oteps/logs/4290-logger-enabled.md

 5. Have **fine-grained** filtering control for logging pipelines without using an OpenTelemetry Collector (e.g. mobile devices, serverless, IoT).
 6. **Efficiently** support high-performance logging destination like Linux user_events and ETW (Event Tracing for Windows).
 7. Add sampling for logging.

+Without a `Logger.Enabled` check in the OpenTelemetry Logs API and corresponding implementations in the SDK, achieving this goal is not feasible.

 ## Explanation